cloud-gov/product/OnboardingChecklist.md

 These items help us fulfill security and compliance requirements (including for FedRAMP).
 If you get stuck, or if these requirements are confusing, ask for help from your buddy or in a cloud.gov channel.

+Pre-requisites:

+* [ ] Complete [GSA OLU](https://gsaolu.gsa.gov/) IT Security Awareness Training, required before we can give you access to any cloud.gov systems.
+If you joined GSA more than two months ago, you've already completed this task and can just check the box.

 Ensure you know what's happening on the team:

 * [ ] Subscribe to [the cloud.gov team calendar|https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&amp;ctz=America/Los_Angeles] (click the + in the bottom right) so you know when assorted team meetings are happening in the various squads.
 Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you'll be away.